OSGeo/gdal/doc/source/programs/gdal_syntax.rst

   - ``--format VALUE`` or ``--format=VALUE`` for long names.

   Some arguments can be multi-valued.
-Some of them require all values to be packed together and separate with comma.
-This is for example the case of ``--bbox <BBOX>   Clipping bounding box as xmin,ymin,xmax,ymax``. e.g. ``--bbox=2.1,49.1,2.9,49.9``
+Some of them require all values to be packed together and separated by commas.
+This is, for example, the case of ``--bbox <BBOX>   Clipping bounding box as xmin,ymin,xmax,ymax``. e.g. ``--bbox=2.1,49.1,2.9,49.9``

   Others accept each value to be preceded by a new mention of the argument name. e.g ``--co COMPRESS=LZW --co TILED=YES``.
-For that one, if the value of the argument does not contain commas, the packed form is also accepted:
+In this example, if the value of the argument does not contain commas, the packed form is also accepted:
   ``--co COMPRESS=LZW,TILED=YES``.